Jolting discovery: Powerful new electric eel found

-WASHINGTON (AP) — Researchers report two newly discovered species of electric eels in South America, one of which can deliver a bigger jolt than any other known animal.
+WASHINGTON — Researchers report two newly discovered species of electric eels in South America, one of which can deliver a bigger jolt than any other known animal.

 The researchers collected 107 eels in four countries and found differences in their DNA, along with minor physical variations.